pkgxdev/pkgx.rs/README.md

 # `pkgx` Rust Rewrite

 We like deno (a lot), but the resulting binary is 90MB.
-Rust will produce a super fast binary that is much smaller while removing the current “initialization time” that the deno runtime imposes (which is >50ms).
+With Rust:

+* Potentially super fast
+* Much smaller binary
+* Lose the deno runtime initialization overhead (>50ms)
+* No need to depend on external tools like `tar` and `git`

+Using `deno` to figure out what `pkgx` is was the right call.
+Rewriting in Rust now it is mature is also the right call.